A Burger Episode

 already in that place that like I'm really hard pressed to find the joy that I already sunk that much time into.
 And there is, there are like a lot of differences.

-What did you, what was the time gap between the two games that you played?
+what was the time gap between the two games that you played?
 Oh, I have no idea how long.
-Like, yeah, I played Breath of the Wild at launch.
+Like I, yeah, I played Breath of the Wild at launch.

-you are still, okay, I got to go over there and call my horse.
-Yeah, but now I had one be like, I'm going to make a plane.
+okay, I got to go over there and call my horse.
+Yeah, but now I had one bit like, I'm going to make a plane.

 I hate.
 I loved it.

-I hate some of the ones where it's like, I'm going to build a bomber.
-I'm going to
+I hate.
+Some of the ones where it's like, I'm going to build a bomber.

-Speaking of dropping, I dropped a terrible fart over there.
-Oh, it does.
+Speaking of dropping, I dropped the terrible fart over there.
+Oh, yeah.

 I want to run around and like fight in the dungeons, and they don't have that.